CVR without respiratory challenges

 ... and toolbox

-If you have suggestions for improvement, please contact me at a.bhogal@umcutrecht.nl, https://www.seevr.nl/contact-collaboration/ or feel free to start a new branch at https://github.com/abhogal-lab/seeVR
+If you have suggestions for improvement or find bugs, please contact me at a.bhogal@umcutrecht.nl, https://www.seevr.nl/contact-collaboration/ or feel free to start a new branch at https://github.com/abhogal-lab/seeVR

 loadTimeseries: wrapper function to load nifti timeseries data